 Taking Your Career to the Next Level

 Since 2001, SNHU's Field-based Programs in Education (based in Colchester, Vermont) have included M.Ed. and Graduate Certificate programs that have been offered in regional graduate sites across the state of Vermont.
 In 2017, SNHU's School of Education - Vermont Campus added a Doctorate of Education in Educational Leadership, also delivered regionally throughout Vermont.
-The Doctorate of Education degree has already proven to be a popular addition to our graduate programming, The most recent cohort began in Franklin County Vermont in Fall 2019.
+The Doctorate of Education degree has already proven to be a popular addition to our graduate programming, The most recent cohort began in Franklin County Vermont in Winter 2019.
 We are currently accepting applications for a cohort to be located within Chittenden County VT, scheduled to begin in Summer 2019.

 Additional cohorts across Vermont can be considered if interest in the area is sufficient.If you are interested in hosting an informational meeting in your area, please let us know.
 The early application deadline for cohorts beginning in the 2019 Summer term is April 15, 2019.
 The program is designed to take eight residency terms, or roughly three years to complete.